Share this Article

 Lastly, there’s always the chance that your landlord illegally destabilized your apartment, taking it out of the state’s rent-stabilization program.
 Start by getting your apartment's rent history from the state Division of Housing and Community Renewal.
 This can also help you determine whether the current rent is legal.

 As with any of these strategies, caution is the name of the game.
 A landlord could become aggressive, so this approach is not for the faint of heart.
 (Note that if a landlord does fire back with a lawsuit within six months of you complaining to a government agency, it’s legally considered retaliation under New York state real estate law, and you can win damages in court for it, Wagner says.)
+Bear in mind court cases ground to a halt in the early days of the pandemic and the process is far from back up and running as normal.

 One thing you don’t want to do is to breach provisions of your lease by, say, withholding rent, damaging the apartment, or doing anything illegal in your place to annoy your landlord.
-Though sometimes a landlord will agree to let you out of your lease to get you to stop, Wagner says, it’s entirely possible he’ll take you to court and sue you for damages and legal fees.
+Though sometimes a landlord will agree to let you out of your lease to get you to stop, Wagner says, it’s entirely possible he’ll take you to court (when he can) and sue you for damages and legal fees.

 6) Force an eviction